CarsonRoscoe/NestJs-Playground/README.md

 Using ExceptionFilters, we can enhance our error handling to catch type Error 500's or raw strings to have better error handling

 Using guards we can create a private API key for non-public entrypoints.
 We can create a custom property @Public to attach to public Controller methods, to bypass this key requirement.
 This is similar to how Ryan did the guard for Jwt tokens, but something we could expand for private calls such as eth-contract task deployments or a more expansive IYK only dashboard

+Using Pipes, we can create pipes to validate non-standard input, such as validating only supported chain ids are passed to an endpoint, rather than just passing the number back

+Using Middleware, we can track which endpoints take too long to respond, and what the request parameters were to make the calls slow.
+This can help us debug things such as learn when our Alchemy pagination is slowing down our user experience or whatever else could be slow.